ESCOMP/CTSM/doc/source/tech_note/Ecosystem/CLM50_Tech_Note_Ecosystem.rst

 can be obtained by examining the code.
 Arbitrary initial conditions are specified as follows.

-Vegetated and glacier land units have fifteen vertical layers, while lakes have ten.
-For soil points, temperature calculations are done over all layers, :math:`N_{levgrnd} =15`, while hydrology calculations are done over the top ten layers, :math:`N_{levsoi} =10`, the bottom five layers being specified as bedrock.
-Soil points are initialized with surface ground temperature :math:`T_{g}`  and soil layer temperature :math:`T_{i}` , for :math:`i=1,\ldots ,N_{levgrnd}` , of 274 K, vegetation temperature :math:`T_{v}`  of 283 K, no snow or canopy water
+Soil points are initialized with surface ground temperature :math:`T_{g}`  and soil layer temperature :math:`T_{i}` , for :math:`i=1,\ldots ,N_{levgrnd}` , of 274 K,
+vegetation temperature :math:`T_{v}`  of 283 K, no snow or canopy water